Skip to main content

 GST is an indirect tax levied

-GST is levied at the point
+GST is charged at every change

-Input GST is the GST paid
+GST is charged on the value

 Learning Objectives